 It’s no surprise why Michigan made online sports betting a part of its most recent gambling expansion.
 After all, mobile sportsbooks have proven to be an extremely viable and profitable offering for states that have gone before the Great Lakes State.

 However, the prospect of using a mobile sports betting app might be a bit daunting to Michiganders.
-Unless they’ve taken a recent trip to states like New Jersey or Pennsylvania, folks in the state will have never had the opportunity to use one of these programs before.

 As Michigan residents will soon find out, technology has allowed sports betting to take a giant leap forward in terms of flexibility and opportunity.
 So, here is a handy guide to help Michiganders step into the world of sports betting apps.

 We have a clearer picture about which sports betting apps are going to debut in Michigan soon.
 Each of the operators featured below has indicated that Michigan launches are imminent for them.